 With the implementation prepared and models created, we need to bundle the content part into the template.
-You can generate the zip with the Kentico Cloud Template manager under the Export tab.
-For this step, you will need your Kentico Cloud project GUID.
+You can generate the zip with the Kentico Kontent Template manager under the Export tab.
+For this step, you will need your Kentico Kontent project GUID.
 Find it on the project settings screen (under Development -> API keys).

 When you press the 'Export data' button, the tool will spit out a .zip file with your project data.
 Include it in the final template as content.zip.